RedHatInsights/uhc-auth-proxy/README.md

 This service provides an alternative way to authenticate and authorize requests without requiring a customer to store their SSO credentials somewhere within their cluster.
-This, in turn, enables the support-operator to send data with no additional configuration required.
+This, in turn, enables the insights-operator to send data with no additional configuration required.

 ![Image](../master/uhc-auth-proxy.png?raw=true)